dotnet/docs/docs/standard/serialization/system-text-json-how-to.md

 * If the JSON contains a value for a read-only property, the value is ignored and no exception is thrown.
 * Deserialization to reference types without a parameterless constructor isn't supported.
 * Deserialization to immutable objects or read-only properties isn't supported.
 For more information, see the GitHub [issue on immutable object support](https://github.com/dotnet/corefx/issues/38569) and the [issue on read-only property support](https://github.com/dotnet/corefx/issues/38163) in the dotnet/corefx repository on GitHub.
 * By default, enums are supported as numbers.
+You can [serialize enum names as strings](#enums-as-strings).
 * Fields aren't supported.
 * By default, comments or trailing commas in the JSON throw exceptions.
-You can [allow comments and trailing commas](#allow-comments-and-trailing-commas) if needed.
+You can [allow comments and trailing commas](#allow-comments-and-trailing-commas).
 * The [default maximum depth](xref:System.Text.Json.JsonReaderOptions.MaxDepth) is 64.

+You can [implement custom converters](system-text-json-converters-how-to.md) to provide functionality that isn't supported by the built-in converters.

 ## Serialize to formatted JSON